Knowing how to transform doesn’t always come easy. Here is my advice, borrowed from some of our crustaceous friends in the sea…

 I read that Robbins did take the time to go sentence by sentence to write his novels.
 Yet, I am having trouble with this slow process. it’s making me nauseous and nasty.

-My family and friends think I am nuts.
+In the same vein, my family and friends think I am nuts.

 I don’t HAVE to write, and they say just forget about it, have some chill time and relax.

-They say, don’t rock the boat, enjoy what I have, and stop whining.
+Similarly, they say, don’t rock the boat, enjoy what I have, and stop whining.

 “I’m no Tom Robbins” I say to myself.
 “I’m no Amanda Gorman.
 Can you believe she is only 22 years old and can write poetry like that?”
 I think as I judge myself.